yguenduez/crate-of-the-week/docs/src/reqwest.md

 cargo run --bin with_json
 ```

-It should pirnt something like this:
+It should print something like this:

 ```text
 Pokemon { name: "bulbasaur", height: 7 }